 Kon SS, and others.
 Gait speed and readmission following hospitalisation for acute exacerbations of COPD: a prospective study.
 Thorax.
 2015;70:1131‐1137

-GSK was involved in funding this research.
+Conflicts of Interest: GlaxoSmithKline was involved in the funding of this research.